Hardware for SQL Server: Optimizing performance

 There are several benefits to consolidating your SQL servers, but there are also a number of "gotchas" to consider before moving forward.
 This short guide features expert advice for those looking to learn more about SQL Server consolidation, with details on when (and when not) to consolidate, consolidation strategies, virtualization with Microsoft Hyper-V, and more.

-The case for SQL
+The case for SQL Server consolidation

 Get the basics on why SQL Server sprawl occurs, and how consolidation creates efficiency through improved uptimes, performance and monitoring.
 This eBook chapter also include details on the different approaches to database and server consolidation.

-questions to ask yourself
+Key questions to ask yourself

 There several questions that need to be answered before getting started with SQL Server consolidation.
 This checklist breaks down what you need to decide on regarding to hardware resources, database platforms and centralized management.

-cons of SQL Server consolidation
+Pros and cons of SQL Server consolidation

 Despite the many benefits of consolidation, there are also several "gotchas" to consider before making the move.
 This article walks you through the good and the bad.